 General

 Unless otherwise specified in the description of a specific property, all properties whose values are of type "string" SHALL have a non-empty value.

+Localizable strings

+Certain string-valued properties in this specification, for example, toolComponent.name (§3.18.3), can be translated into other languages.
+We describe these properties as being “localizable.”
+The description of every localizable property will state that it is localizable.

-Redactable string properties
+Redactable strings

 Certain string-valued properties in this specification (for example, invocation.commandLine (§3.19.2)) might contain sensitive information that a SARIF producer or a SARIF post-processor might choose to redact.
 We describe these properties as being “redactable.”
 The description of every redactable property will state that it is redactable.